BillionthMonkey/combover/README.md

 Combover
 ========

-A self-hostable comment repository for use with statics websites.
+A self-hostable comment repository for use with static websites.